soonera/DeOldify-OpenMMLab/README.md

     --out work_dirs/stable/result/1.png \
     --show
 ```
-The predicted colorization result will be save in `work_dirs/stable/result/1.png`.
+The predicted stable colorization result will be save in `work_dirs/stable/result/1.png`.

+- If you want to use artistic mode:
 ```shell
 python demo/image_demo.py \
     work_dirs/artistic/source/1.jpg \